 We identified and mapped 6.3 million surveillance camera networks globally that use hardware from controversial Chinese firms Hikvision and Dahua.

 We sent Freedom of Information requests to 52 UK local councils.
-Nearly two thirds of respondents said they owned technology made by controversial Chinese firm, Hikvision
+Nearly two thirds of respondents said they owned technology made by controversial Chinese firm Hikvision.

 Head of Research